 Data protection has become a top priority for organisations all around the globe, owing to the focus on international transfers under the General Data Protection Regulation (GDPR).

-Online training courses such as the one offered by Seers provide an understanding of the GDPR, its impact, correct handling and management of personal data and implementing the proper controls to protect personal data.
+And, online training courses such as the one offered by Seers provide an understanding of the GDPR, its impact, correct handling and management of personal data and also implementing the proper controls to protect personal data.

-“The GDPR Training course can help an organisation to implement the proper data protection processes, policies and procedures across the organisation.
-It will also help an organisation to be fully prepared with the correct measures in order to effectively respond to a data breach.”
+“The GDPR Training course can help an organisation to implement the proper data protection processes, policies and procedures.
+It helps a business to get fully prepared with the correct measures to effectively respond to a data breach.”

-The GDPR Training course also gives an organisation the convenience to train staff at their own pace and time and provides reassurance with the completion of a test and provision of a certificate at the end.
-It also helps the organisation to demonstrate that it upholds the proper compliance standards and gain trust within its staff, customers and partners.
+Furturmore, the GDPR Training course also gives an organization the convenience to train staff at their own pace and time.
+It also helps the organisation to demonstrate that it upholds the proper compliance standards and gain the users’.

 What does the GDPR Staff training course cover?

-- Selecting and appointing Data Protection Officers (DPOs)
+- Fourthly, Selecting and appointing Data Protection Officers (DPOs)